 What has been your most successful fundraising strategy?

 I send e-mails fairly often, especially as we get to the end of the year.
 I try to provide some news in these, but I don’t expect that they will "sell" anyone on giving.
 I’m simply trying to put the opportunity to give in front of them.
 Many have told me they intend to give, but they put it off and then forget – I do that with other things.
 If they get an e-mail with a link to give, it makes it easy to act.

-I will post a two sample e-mails to the recently created Darden Class Agent group on LinkedIn.
-I suggest all Agents join the group.
+I will post a two sample e-mails to the recently created Darden Class Agent LinkedIn Group.
+I suggest all agents join the group.

 Since 2008.
 My first full year was a reunion year.

 What challenges have you overcome as a fundraising volunteer?

 Before I started, asking people for money was not something I saw myself doing.
 But it’s not like you have to persuade most alumni to contribute to Darden — they understand that it’s a great school and that giving is a way to stay connected and support the School.
 I've become more comfortable each year.